danny0838/PyWebScrapBook/README.md

 ### Configuration

 Run `wsb config -be` to edit configs for CWD.
-For documentation about configs, run `wsb help config`, or [read online](https://github.com/danny0838/PyWebScrapBook/blob/master/webscrapbook/resources/config.md).
+For documentation about configs, run `wsb help config`, or [read it online](https://github.com/danny0838/PyWebScrapBook/blob/master/webscrapbook/resources/config.md).

 ### Further documentation